 These days, it’s all too common for start-ups and business leaders to assume that investing in a sleek logo is the cherry on top of all branding efforts.
-Most notably, many now look towards setting up their online presence through the numerous amounts of cost-effective platforms available on the market (read our How To Design A Digital Strategy blog here), but the investment in their overall branding is minimal.
+Most notably, many now look towards setting up their online presence through the numerous amounts of cost-effective platforms available on the market, but the investment in their overall branding is minimal.

 Simply put, to get a business’s presence out there with maximum force, powerful branding is needed to drive narration and personality.
 Your logo is just the first stepping stone.